1891 Western University of Pennsylvania football team: Western Pennsylvania Medical College

-at Geneva
+At Geneva

 On the second trip to Beaver Falls on Oct.
 31, the Covenanters were victorious.
 The first half was evenly matched as Geneva scored a touchdown and kicked the goal after.
 The WUPs countered by also scoring a touchdown but they missed the goal kick.
 The halftime score read 6–4 in favor of the Covies.
 The weight advantage of the college men and a driving rain enabled the Geneva eleven to outscore the WUPs 6–0 in the second half for a final score of 12–4.
 The Universities lost three men to injury with Lineman A. B. McGrew's broken rib being the most crucial.

-at East End Gymnasium Club
+At East End Gymnastic Club

-On November 7, the Western University played the East End Gymnasium Club team at Liberty Park in a rematch of the opening game of the season.
+On November 7, the Western University played the East End Gymnastic Club team at Liberty Park in a rematch of the opening game of the season.
 This time the Gyms showed why they were considered one of the premier football clubs in western Pennsylvania.
 The Gyms took the opening possession and Proctor scored a touchdown on the fifth play of the game.
 The try for goal kick after failed.
 With the WUPs in possession, Neale gained 25 yards, but the drive stalled and the East End offense took over.
 They scored another touchdown and missed the kick.
 The WUP offense advanced the ball with short runs by Rhea, Gill and Calvert to midfield but lost the ball on downs.
 The East End offense succeeded in scoring again and the goal kick was successful making the halftime score 14–0.

 The second half mirrored the first as the WUPs offense was able to move the ball at times but would eventually stall and the East End offense would capitalize on every opportunity.
 Proctor, Kirchner and Martin were the stars for the Gyms, while DuBarry, Neale and Steele played well for the WUPs.
 The final score was 24–0 in favor of the Gyms.

 The WUP lineup for the game against East End Gymnasium was Frank Rhea (center), Anson McGrew (right guard), Charles Close (left guard), George Neale (left tackle), Harry Calvert (right tackle), Harvey Evans (right end), Dudley DuBarry (left end), W. Gill (right halfback), George Calvert (left halfback), Gardner Steele (fullback) and Bert Smyers (quarterback).
 Frank Rhea was injured and replaced by H.T.
 Welty at center.